holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 Implementation detail: Theoretically all actions could point via a hash to an entry that would contain the "content" of that action.
 But because many of the different actions entries are system-defined, and they thus have a known structure, we can reduce unnecessary data elements and gossip by embedding the entry data for system-defined entry types right in the action itself.
 However, for application-defined entry types, because the structure of the entry is not known at compile time for Holochain, the entry data must be in a separate data structure.
 Additionally there are a few system entry types (see below) that must be independently retrievable from the DHT, and thus have their own separate system-defined variant of the `Entry` enum type.

+Many, though not all, actions comprise intentions to create, read, update, or delete (CRUD), data on the DHT.
 The action types and their additional data fields necessary are:

 * `Dna`: indicates the DNA hash of the validation rules by which the data in this source chain agrees to abide.